 Tell us a little about yourself.

-I’m Rebecca, and I have lived as an expat in Hong Kong for 20 years with my husband Jason and two kids, Sam, & Grace.
+I’m Rebecca, and I have lived as an expat in Hong Kong for 20 years with my husband Jason and two kids, Sam & Grace.
 I am Canadian and currently but temporarily reside on Vancouver Island, British Columbia.
 I have been living back in Canada for just about 4 years now.
-My husband is a pilot and was to be based in London as of last April, but C#vid halted our plans.
-We will be moving to Spain once things settle down a bit and I am so excited about our next adventure.
+My husband is a pilot and was to be based in London last April, but C#vid halted our plans.
+We will be moving to Spain once things settle down a bit, and I am so excited about our next adventure.

 I currently work as a life coach.
 This type of work is perfect for me, as I can live anywhere!

 What did you like most about living in Hong Kong?

 Hong Kong was such an amazing City to live in.
 We lived on an Island just a half-hour ferry ride from the “Hong Kong side” called Discovery Bay.
 This community was very close, and people from all over the world lived there.
 My kids went to the International school there and fostered so many long-lasting relationships living in that environment.